I just wanted to remind my readers that I am spending this fall guest blogging at Noahpinion, and so far I have three posts up.

 So what gives?
 Broadly speaking, when people make a bull case for gold, they tend to talk about two catalysts.
 First, they argue that because central banks are engaging in expansionary monetary policy, this will lead to massive levels of inflation that will drive gold prices higher.
 Second, they argue that gold is valuable because it acts like a panic button and serves as insurance against crisis.
 These in fact, were the primary motivators behind Paulson's famous bet on gold.
 In this post, I hope to show that the theory underlying (1) is flat out wrong, and that the logic behind (2) does not correspond to the actual challenging facing the world right now.

 Second, I had a post on an elementary outline of general equilibrium theory as it applies to macro.
-I particularly enjoyed writing the post because I had the chance to play around with drawings to illustrate the theory.
-In the post, I argue:
+I particularly enjoyed writing the post because I had the chance to play around with drawings to

 Any macroeconomy can be broken down into two main markets: a real market for current goods and services, and a financial market for claims on future goods and services.
 For brevity, I will reduce the model for financial assets to the market for money, which, because of money's role as a store of value and medium of exchange, captures the notion of "claims on goods".
 To simplify further, I take all the markets for goods and reduce them down to one composite market, say, for apples.
 From this caricature, we can start thinking about how markets fit together.

-Third, I had a post arguing that there is little evidence for a current bubble in stock prices.
+current bubble in stock prices.
 I think this was the weakest of the three posts, but I took a look at both forward and backwards PE ratios and concluded that the evidence did not smell of a crisis.

 Without a doubt, QE has been an incredible boon for financial markets.
 Backed by QE3, the SP500 stock index has risen by more than 12% year to date.
 Yet in spite of this increase in the stock market, overall real economic conditions remain relatively stagnant.
 Year over year inflation as measured by the core PCE price index ticks in at only 1.2% YoY, and last quarter's real GDP grew by only 1.4% YoY.
 This disconnect is a bit unsettling, because it suggests that bullishness in the stock market has failed to translate into broader growth.
 On this basis, some commentators, such as Frances Coppola, have argued that quantitative easing does nothing for the broader economy and worsens economic inequalities.
 But this concern can be reduced to an even simpler question: Has recent stock market growth just been a bubble?